-- o clinical studies, including a Phase II clinical trial program to establish proof of concept in HCC; - o the timing and costs of our various U.S. and foreign regulatory filings, obtaining approvals and complying with regulations; - o the timing and costs associated with developing our manufacturing operations; - o the timing of product commercialization activities, including marketing and distribution arrangements overseas; - o the timing and costs involved in preparing, filing, prosecuting, defending and enforcing intellectual property rights; and - o the impact of competing technological and market developments.
+- o clinical studies, including a Phase 2 clinical trial to establish proof of concept in HCC and ICC and a Phase 3 clinical trial to investigate overall survival in ocular melanoma liver metastases; - o the timing and costs of our various U.S. and foreign regulatory filings, obtaining approvals and complying with regulations; - o the timing and costs associated with developing our manufacturing operations; - o the timing of product commercialization activities, including marketing and distribution arrangements overseas; - o the timing and costs involved in preparing, filing, prosecuting, defending and enforcing intellectual property rights; and - o $\,$ $\,$ the impact of competing technological and market developments.